lawwman/tutorial/programming-language/terraform/fundamentals.md

 creating a `terraform.tfvars` is one of the few ways to populate `variable` blocks. useful if default value not there.
 ```
+# in terraform.tfvars

 region="us-east-1"
 ```

 ## Locals
-- You cannot reference a variable to define a variable.
-Thats where Locals come into play.
+You cannot assign a variable by referencing another variable.
+Thats where `Locals` come into play.
-- Think of it as a variable that can be assigned with a variable.
-- Users cannot override this value too.
 ```
 locals {
   name_suffix = "${var.resource_tags["project"]}-${var.resource_tags["environment"]}"
 }
 ```
-reference with `local.name_suffix`.
+in other parts of you code, you can reference with `local.name_suffix`.

 ## Data sources
 https://learn.hashicorp.com/tutorials/terraform/data-sources?in=terraform/configuration-language